AMM011/amm011/README.md

 ### Hey there, I'm AMM 👋

 💻 Computer Science student at the University of La Laguna (ULL).
-🚀 Passionate about cybersecurity, and building secure, high-performance applications that matter in real-world scenarios.
+🚀 Passionate about cybersecurity, system-level programming, and building secure, high-performance applications that matter in real-world scenarios.
-🧠 Always learning: currently diving deeper into **C++** and **TypeScript**.
+🧠 Always learning: currently diving deeper into **C++**, **JavaScript**, and **TypeScript**.
 📂 Here on GitHub, you’ll find a mix of academic work, personal projects, and experiments with new technologies.

 ---

 📬 Want to reach out?

-- Personal email: alfredomorenomondragon@gmail.com
+- Personal email: amm.devcontact@gmail.com
-- Institutional email: alu0101515601@ull.edu.es
+- Institutional email: aluXXXXXXXX@ull.edu.es

 ---